xieyuheng/inner/papers/publish/boundaries-as-types.md

 - homotopy groups are its sub-algebras,
 - and its abelianization are homology groups.

+# Cell-complex as a generalization of graph theory

+Note that graph (with nodes and edges), and cell-complex (with faces and bodies and higher), are all only syntax, i.e. without interpretion.

+They are not model.

+For example, we can interpret a directed graph as a causal model.

 # Higher dimensional inductive datatypes

 ## TODO